Rowland Egerton-Warburton

 Rowland Eyles Egerton-Warburton JP DL (14 September 1804 – 6 December 1891) was an English landowner and poet from the Egerton family in Cheshire.
 He was a devout Anglican in the high church tradition and a local benefactor.
-He paid for the restoration of his parish church and for the building of two new churches in villages on his estates.
+As patron, he paid for the restoration of his parish church and for the building of two new churches in villages on his estates.
 He also built cottages and farm buildings in the villages.

 Through his mother's line, he inherited the Arley and Warburton estates in Cheshire.
 He is best remembered for rebuilding Arley Hall and its chapel dedicated to St Mary, and for helping to create the picturesque appearance of the village of Great Budworth.
-He and his wife designed extensive new formal gardens to the southeast of the hall, which included one of the earliest herbaceous borders in Britain.
-The hall and gardens are still owned by his family, but are open to the public.
+He and his wife designed extensive new formal gardens to the southeast of the hall, which included one of the earliest herbaceous borders in the British Isles.
+The hall and gardens, still owned by the family, are now open to the public.

-Egerton-Warburton's main hobby was hunting.
-He was a keen member, and later the president, of the nearby Tarporley Hunt Club.
+Egerton-Warburton's principal hobby was hunting.
+He was a keen member and later President of the Tarporley Hunt Club in Cheshire.
 He also wrote poetry, the subject matter of which reflected his interests in hunting and in the countryside.
 Some of his rhymes are to be found on signposts in the grounds of the hall.

 Early life

-He was born Rowland Egerton in 1804 at Norley Bank, Norley, Cheshire, the eldest son of Rowland Egerton and his wife, Emma.
-His father was the seventh son of Philip Egerton who became the 9th baronet of Egerton and Oulton on the death of his elder brother in 1825.
+He was born Rowland Egerton in 1804 at Norley Bank, near Norley, Cheshire, the eldest son of the Revd Rowland Egerton and his wife, Emma née Croxton.
+His father was the seventh son of Philip Egerton who succeeded as the 9th baronet of Egerton and Oulton on the death of his elder brother in 1825.
 His maternal grandmother (also called Emma) was the youngest sister of Sir Peter Warburton, 5th baronet of Arley, who had no children.
-Sir Peter died in 1813 and in his will he left the estates of Warburton and Arley to Rowland junior, who was at that time still a minor.
-His father added the name "Warburton" by royal licence in the same year.
-Egerton-Warburton was educated at Eton College, and although he was admitted to Corpus Christi College, Oxford in 1823, there is no evidence that he was awarded a degree.
-After his time in Oxford, he went on a Grand Tour, and returned to the life of a squire at Arley Hall, having gained control of the estates on achieving his age of majority in 1825.
+Sir Peter died in 1813 and in his Will he left the estates of Warburton and Arley to Rowland junior, who was at that time still a minor.
+His father added the surname "Warburton" by Royal Licence in the same year.
+Egerton-Warburton was educated at Eton College, and although he was admitted to Corpus Christi College, Oxford in 1823, there is no evidence that he graduated.
+After going down from Oxford, he went on a Grand Tour, and returned to the life of a squire at Arley Hall, having gained control of the estates on achieving his age of majority in 1825.